Ephesians Part Two: Dive

-So, it is from that that I want to look at Ephesians 6:10-20.
+It is from that place that I want to look at Ephesians 6:10-20.
 The truth of this scripture is so powerful, I want you to be set free from any condemnation or legalistic works based prayers in your life.
-When you pray, you pray from the identity that we chatted about in the Dive last week, you already have every spiritual blessing in Christ Jesus, you already have the inheritance, the Holy Spirit is with you, you are seated in heavenly places, holy, blameless in his sight, forgiven, chosen, we have the incomparable great power in Him, we don’t pray in fear, condemnation or beg.
-We pray with honour, awe and reverence in God and all he has done for us!
+When you pray, pray from the identity that we went over in the Dive last week.
+You already have every spiritual blessing in Christ Jesus, you already have the inheritance, the Holy Spirit is with you, you are seated in heavenly places, holy, blameless in His sight, forgiven, chosen, we have the incomparable great power in Him.
+We don’t pray in fear, condemnation or beg.
+We pray with honour, awe and reverence in God and all He has done for us!

-Look at Ephesians 1:19-23; and his incomparably great power for us who believe.
+Eph.
+1:19-23 ‘… and his incomparably great power for us who believe.
 That power is the same as the mighty strength he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realm, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.
-And God placed all things under his feet and appointed him to be head over everything for the church, which is his body the fullness of him who fills everything in every way.
+And God placed all things under his feet and appointed him to be head over everything for the church, which is his body the fullness of him who fills everything in every way’.

 When you pray, you pray with the Holy Spirit, the same power that raised Jesus Christ from the dead.
-I love in the above verse it says Jesus is seated at God’s right hand in the heavenly realm.
-Don’t miss the keywords, he is seated, he is not standing, pacing nervously just in case this doesn’t work out.
-He is seated, having defeated the enemy on the cross, he is seated – a position of authority and a position of completion.
-When you pray, you need to understand that you pray with Jesus who has completed the mission, it is finished it is only up to us to enforce what he has already claimed.
+I love where it says Jesus is seated at God’s right hand in the heavenly realm.
+Don’t miss the keywords: He is seated, not standing, not pacing nervously just in case this doesn’t work out.
+He is seated, having defeated the enemy on the cross.
+He is seated – a position of authority and a position of completion.
+When you pray, understand that you pray with Jesus, who has completed the mission; it is finished, it is only up to us to enforce what he has already claimed.
 All powers, authority and dominions are under Him and we come into our prayer lives with that confidence and with that as our inheritance.
-You pray from Victory Backwards, you pray with the victory already won, and all you need to do is enforce and stand, it not up to us to re-fight the war.
+You pray from Victory Backwards, you pray with the victory already won, and all you need to do is enforce and stand.
+It not up to us to re-fight the war.

-Jesus is seated in heavenly places having won the victory, Paul is calling us over and over again to stand in the day of evil.
-What does that mean, stand – hold your ground, do not be moved out of the place of victory, do not run in fear or shrink back in intimidation.
-See that your role in prayer is not to win the war, but to keep the ground that Jesus already won.
+Jesus is seated in heavenly places, having won the victory, and Paul is calling us over and over again to stand in the day of evil.
+What does that mean?
+Stand – hold your ground, do not be moved out of the place of victory, do not run in fear or shrink back in intimidation.
+Remember that your role in prayer is not to win the war, but to keep the ground that Jesus already won.
 To stand and not give up your ground, to stand and not shrink back in fear, to stand and not be intimidated out of your inheritance, the victory that has been won for you.
-The repetition of stand in this verse is intentional, he is saying put on the Armour of God people and stand!
-I love that he says, after having done everything…. stand.
-Paul is saying when you have worn out your own wisdom, devices and works, the only thing left to do is stand!
-This is not works based prayer, the victory doesn’t depend on your works, the victory has been won, all you need to do is lock your legs in and keep the ground.
+The repetition of ‘stand’ in this verse is intentional, Paul is encouraging us to put on the Armour of God people and stand!
+I love that he says after having done everything… stand.
+When you have worn out your own wisdom, devices and works, the only thing left to do is stand!
+This is not works based prayer, the victory doesn’t depend on your good deeds, all you need to do is lock your legs in and keep the ground.

-For my family, now I pray from a place of victory, my prayers are more Thanksgiving and declaration then begging.
-I am thanking God for what he has done, what he will do and the victory that he is out working over my family and my life.
-I am not begging God to move, I am appropriating the victory that he already won on the cross, he moved 2000 years ago, it is up to us to speak and declare that victory over our lives, families and churches.
+I now pray for my family from a place of victory, and my prayers are more thanksgiving and declaration than begging.
+I am thanking God for what He has done, what He will do and the victory that He is out working over my family and my life.
+I am not begging God to move, I am appropriating the victory that He already won on the cross.
+He moved 2000 years ago, it is now up to us to speak and declare that victory over our lives, families and churches.

-Sorry this post is a little long, but I wanted to touch on one more thing before we finish Ephesians, we loved venturing through the Armour of God with Ryan last week in our Deep Dive.
-I just want to touch on a couple of things before we finish up in Ephesians, look at the Armour of God in Ephesians 6:10-20, it consists of the breastplate of righteousness, shoes of the gospel of peace, shield of faith, helmet of salvation, sword of the Spirit (the Word of God) and praying in the Spirit on all occasions (yes this is part of the Armor don’t let the paragraphs stop you!)
-Look at the traits that the armor gives us, righteousness, peace, faith, salvation, the Word of God, prayer.
+I wanted to touch on one more thing before we finish Ephesians.
+We loved venturing through the Armour of God with Ryan last week in our Deep Dive; it consists of the breastplate of righteousness, shoes of the gospel of peace, shield of faith, helmet of salvation, sword of the Spirit (the Word of God) and praying in the Spirit on all occasions (yes, this is part of the armor!)
+Look at the traits that the armor gives us: righteousness, peace, faith, salvation, the Word of God, prayer.
 Have you ever noticed that these are all the things that Jesus won for us on the cross?
-Not one of these things we can obtain by works or in our own strength.
-So what is Paul saying, he is saying put on the victory that Jesus won on the cross, be completely clothed IN HIM like a warrior, know that you are clothed in righteousness, know that you walk in peace, know that you have faith to protect you, know that you fight with the Word of God, and the Holy Spirit will pray through you at all times.
+Not one of these things can be obtained by works or in our own strength.
+So what is Paul saying?
+He is encouraging us to put on the victory that Jesus won on the cross, be completely clothed in Him like a warrior, knowing that you are clothed in righteousness.
+Know that you walk in peace, know that you have faith to protect you, know that you fight with the Word of God, and the Holy Spirit will pray through you at all times.
 This is not about our works, this about taking all Jesus did for us and standing in it.
-We cannot do any of these things ourselves so stop praying like it is up to you to defeat the enemy.
-You have that peace that you need, claim it!
-You have that faith that you need to protect you, stand in it.
+We cannot do any of these things ourselves, so stop praying like it is up to you to defeat the enemy.
+You have the peace that you need, claim it!
+You have the faith that you need to protect you, stand in it!
 See yourself clothed as this mighty warrior as you pray.

 Have a great time in Ephesians, go adventuring through Ephesians for one more week, and let it change your perspective of prayer, victory and maturity in Christ.